URCF/urcf_workshops/_sources/intro_linux/file-system.md

 To change the current working directory, use the `cd` (short for "change directory") command.

-Let's change to the Desktop directory, and see what's there:
+Let's change to the Downloads directory, and see what's there:

 ```
-$ cd Desktop
+$ cd Downloads
 ```

 Your prompt might change after running this command to show that you're in a